 A tiny character-filled bridge house in the heart of old Amsterdam neighbouring a traditional Dutch brown café.
 This adorable house is a stone’s throw from the river IJ, the Scheepvaart (National Maritime) Museum and the impressive NEMO Science Museum.
 The surrounding neighbourhood offers quaint cafés for a bite to eat or to sample a local brew.
 Amsterdam Central Station is directly accessible by bus (7 minutes).
 Heads up curious travellers, the shower facility in this bridge house is especially narrow, suitable for lovers of tiny spaces and hit-and-run showers.

-Bookings for bridge house Scharrebiersluis include a SWEET little extra for maritime history lovers: free entrance to the National Maritime Museum!
+Bookings for bridge house Scharrebiersluis include a SWEET little extra: 50% discount on tickets for the Maritime Museum!

 From 1906 to 2017 the Scharrebiersluis bridge house accommodated the city’s bridge keepers.
 In 2017 the bridge house started a new chapter as one of 28 suites for SWEETS hotel.